 The Character of Randy

-This glimpse is about as much context as we get for Randy in the film.
-We are shown everyone else's apartment's (except Fay's) while instead we are here given the picture that Randy lives well, above the means of the others, but we are not taken otherwise into his personal world.
+This glimpse is about as much personal context as we get for Randy in the film.
+We are shown everyone else's apartment's (except Fay's) while instead we are here given the picture that Randy lives well, above the means of the others, but we are not taken otherwise into his private world.